Vanishing Kings - Lions of the Namib II - The Musketeers' Legacy

 Romania - The Scramble for Land

 Austrian investors secure access to important resources in Romania.
 As early as 2002, Andreas Bardeau acquired 9,000 hectares of farmland in the Banat.
 Today he farms about 18,000 hectares with his son, making him one of the biggest foreign agriculture investors.
 With only 160 employees he produces 7,000 litres of milk a day and thousands of tons of grain per year.
 In addition to the amount realised, he annually collects 3 million Euros from Brussels agricultural funding coffers.
 Small farmers, however, who practise biological, sustainable agriculture on 20 hectares and raise traditional cow breeds, get no agricultural subsidies.
 That fate is shared by 70% of Romanian businesses.
 The dominant position of the Austrian is now bringing more and more critics to the scene.

-By giving space to spread out in our gardens we can provide vital habitats for a large number of wild animals and plants.
-This film shows how garden wetlands, dry stone walls, hedgerows, flower meadows and even the simplest homes for useful creatures will support resident species throughout the year.
+Just by making space in our gardens we can provide vital habitats for a large number of wild animals and plants.
+Garden wetlands, dry stone walls, hedgerows, flower meadows and even simply homes for useful creatures can support resident species over the year.
 Sometimes one small step leads to a great change: to help endangered butterfly species, for example, it is enough to plant certain flowers in the garden.
-A scarcely touched garden is backdrop for the growth and decay of nature over the seasons.
-Time lapse tracks, macro and micro, slow motion and aerial photography provide an insight into fascinating flora and fauna at our front and back doors.
-This documentary follows biological cycles through the year and shows how gardens can serve as permanent food source or as a refuge for wildlife.
+A scarcely-touched garden is backdrop for the growth and decay of nature over the seasons.
+Time lapse tracks, macro and micro, and slow motion provide an insight into fascinating flora and fauna at our front and back doors.
+This documentary follows biological cycles through the year and shows how gardens can serve as a permanent food source or as a refuge for wildlife.

 On the Run